xrucka/kodi-gpio-pseudodpms/README.md

 ## Motivation and wiring

 This addon is motivated by use of Raspberry PI 3 + LibreElec (Kodi JeOS).
-The issue of such solution is, that Raspberry PI essentialy cannot utilize the CEC/DPMS features over HDMI-to-DVI connected monitors, such as mine Lenovo L2440p.
+The issue of such solution is, that Raspberry PI essentially cannot utilize the CEC/DPMS features over HDMI-to-DVI connected monitors, such as mine Lenovo L2440p.
 However, it's okay with monitor turning off and on again.